Every new idea starts with a hypothesis. You come up with an explanation of why it could work, then validate it with a lean experiment.

 “Why might the idea not work, or worse, have a negative impact?”

 A counter-hypothesis acts as a sanity check.
-If you can explain why your idea might fail, and the existing evidence already supports this rationale, you might want to re-evaluate the idea’s priority.
+Your goal is to play devil’s advocate against your idea to test how strongly it stands.
+If you can explain why your idea might fail, and there is existing evidence to support this rationale, you might want to re-evaluate the idea’s priority.

 You will also get a sense of how “risky” the idea is.
 In other words, is there any chance that it can hurt your product?